 Andrew Mundwiller, SOMO Speaks Out On Coulter’s Use of the R-Word

-The next day, John Franklin Stephens, a Special Olympics Athlete from Virginia wrote an open letter addressing Ann Coulter’s use of the r-word and invited her to attend a Special Olympics event.
-Mr Stephens was very articulate and far more thoughtful than many politicians we hear speaking daily.
-I would encourage you to click on his “open letter” and read the many positive and thoughtful things he had to say.
-He actually took a day to respond to her tweet in order to really think about what she said.
+The next day, John Franklin Stephens, a Special Olympics Athlete from Virginia, wrote an open letter addressing Ann Coulter’s use of the r-word and invited her to attend a Special Olympics event.
+Mr. Stephens was very articulate and far more thoughtful than many politicians we hear speaking daily.
+I would encourage you to read his “open letter” and the many positive and thoughtful things he had to say.
+He actually took a day to respond to her tweet to really think about what she said.
 Anyone with intellectual intelligence does this!
 He is a prime example of what we all should do, think first, then write or speak.
-I cannot think of what kind of intelligent response Ann Coulter could have to this letter other than—“I apologize”.
+I cannot think of what kind of intelligent response Ann Coulter could have to this letter other than—“I apologize.”

-Last Thursday, Coulter was on a radio show and when asked if she regretted using the R-word, she further said, “No, of course I don’t.
+Last Thursday, Coulter was on a radio show, and when asked if she regretted using the R-word, she further said, “No, of course, I don’t.
 Liberal victims are the biggest bullies of all”-Ann Coulter.
-When referring to people who criticized her use of the r-word, her response was “Screw them”.
-As you can imagine, this use of the a derogatory term that is inflammatory and extremely insensitive.
+When referring to people who criticized her use of the r-word, her response was, “Screw them.”
+As you can imagine, this use of the derogatory term is inflammatory and extremely insensitive.